ym001/distancia/docs/Diffusion.rst

 Academic References
 ===================

-1. Masuda, N., Porter, M. A., & Lambiotte, R. (2017).
-Random walks and diffusion on networks.
-Physics Reports, 716-717, 1-58.

-2. Ghosh, A., & Boyd, S. (2006).
-Growing well-connected graphs.
-In Proceedings of the 45th IEEE Conference on Decision and Control (pp. 6605-6611).

 3. Kivimäki, I., Shimbo, M., & Thibaux, A. (2014).
 Comparison of graph distances for clustering and visualization.
 In Proceedings of the 2014 SIAM International Conference on Data Mining (pp. 357-365).